smitshah02/Identifying-Personality-Through-Handwriting-with-ML/README.md

 - 1539 samples of 657 were taken from the IAM Handwriting Dataset (http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) which provides a diverse collection of handwritten documents.

-- Additional 300 samples were collected from 100 writers who volunteered from friends and family.

 ## Installation

 To install the necessary packages, run the following command: